The 2025 tennis season in review: data, predictions & what we learned

 Monthly Prediction Trends Figure 3: Monthly trends showing prediction volume and average confidence across October and November 2025.

-October 2025 Performance:
+October 2025 performance:

 • 230 predictions across 4 tournaments